SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       This is the state during search.

-      A context enters this state after a call to one of the *check* functions.
+      A context enters this state after a call function :c:func:`yices_check_context`.
 It remains in this state until either the solver completes or the search is interrupted.

    .. c:enum:: STATUS_UNKNOWN